fernandagil/ms4-plants-shop/README.md

 ### 2.1 Existing Features

 **Site wide**:
-- **Navbar**: gives consistency and allow users to navigate the site in an easy and intuitive way.
+- **Navbar**: gives consistency and allows users to navigate the site in an easy and intuitive way.
 There are two versions of it: one for larger screen sizes and one for smaller screen sizes.
 Both of them include the same features:

   - **Home Button**: allows users to go back to the Home page from any part of the page
   - **Shop Button**: opens a side menu in larger screen sizes and a dropdown in mobile that allows users to go to the 'All Products' page and to the main categories: Indoor Greenery, Cacti and Dry Flowers